Newfoundland is no ordinary vacation destination.

-Well, it is a large island, a full day drive—no detours—between any two of the three ferry terminals that connect us to continental Canada–Port aux Basques in the southwest, Argentia in the southeast, and St. Barbe in the northwest.
-Oh, yes…and one that connects us to France at St. Pierre and Miquelon from Fortune on the south coast.
+Newfoundland is a large island, it takes a full day to drive—no detours—between any two of the three ferry terminals that connect us to continental Canada: Port aux Basques in the southwest, Argentia in the southeast, and St. Barbe in the northwest.
+Oh, and one that connects us to France at St. Pierre and Miquelon from Fortune on the south coast.

-Let’s go way, way back….
-Newfoundland was formed by two major phases of ocean building, the first took place 540 million years ago, giving rise to the Iapetus Ocean, which was eventually aborted and followed 200 million years later by the formation of the present day Atlantic Ocean.
-The island is composed of chunks of the earth’s mantel that were volcanically formed on the oceans’ floors, then uplifted and layered over one another during the squeezing and pulling away of continental material while those oceans won and lost and finally won a place between Europe and North America (no doubt to be rearrange yet again hundreds of millions of years from now).
+Let’s go way, way back… Newfoundland was formed by two major phases of ocean building.
+The first took place 540 million years ago giving rise to the Iapetus Ocean, which was eventually aborted and followed 200 million years later by the formation of the present day Atlantic Ocean.
+The island is composed of chunks of the earth’s mantle that were volcanically formed on the oceans’ floors.
+These chunks were then uplifted and layered over one another during the squeezing and pulling away of continental material.
+While those oceans won and lost and finally won a place between Europe and North America (no doubt to be rearranged yet again hundreds of millions of years from now).

-Newfoundland’s history was turbulent from the outset, with France and England aggressively vying for control of the island’s strategic position for controlling the seaways to the New World colonies, along with its all-important supply of ocean protein and whale oil for homeland populations.
-Until the mid to late 1800s, Newfoundland was first and foremost a source of material resources to exploit for wealthy enterprises and families in the Old Word.
-From then on various political movements attempted to wrest greater control over its own affairs, with significant yet only temporary success: the self-governing colony of Newfoundland (1855-1934); and the Dominion of Newfoundland (1907-1949).
+Newfoundland’s history was turbulent from the outset.
+France and England were aggressively vying for control of the island’s strategic position for controlling the seaways to the New World colonies, along with its supply of ocean protein and whale oil for homeland populations.
+Until the mid to late 1800s, Newfoundland was first and foremost a source of material resources exploited for wealthy enterprises and families in the Old World.
+From then on, various political movements attempted to wrest greater control over its own affairs, with significant yet only temporary success: the self-governing colony of Newfoundland (1855-1934); and the Dominion of Newfoundland (1907-1949).
 During the latter phase, the Great Depression saw its government relinquish its autonomy to a Commission of Government answering to the island’s debtors in England.
 The strategic importance of the island emerged more than ever during World War II, with U.S. and British coffers fueling economic prosperity hardly noticed anywhere else among ally nations.
 With the war over, Newfoundland with virtually zero debt, world class mineral and hydro resources, and the most valuable source of protein in the world, Newfoundland and Labrador was steered towards Confederation with Canada.

 If you enjoy self-guiding road travel, there are primary and secondary routes in every direction to distinctive geographies, astounding marine and wilderness phenomena, and pre-historical and historical landmarks.
-Certified campgrounds and RV facilities are found throughout the island, as well full-service hospitality establishments. and you will marvel at the rolling boreal wilderness of the interior, the glacially eroded mountains of the west coast and the amazing vistas of the northeast coast, its numerous islands including Twillingate and Fogo, and the dramatic barrens of the Avalon and Burin Peninsulas.
+Certified campgrounds and RV facilities are found throughout the island, as well full-service hospitality establishments.
+You will marvel at the rolling boreal wilderness of the interior, the glacially eroded mountains of the west coast and the amazing vistas of the northeast coast, its numerous islands including Twillingate and Fogo, and the dramatic barrens of the Avalon and Burin Peninsulas.